TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MinimalExample/Index.rst

 .. todo: Add information about dealing with errors such as these and link from here.

-This is because the template is not found yet.
+This is because the template has not been found.

 By searching for the hash `bddd8a816bda3` in the log file you will find such an entry: